Local Veterans and Dignitaries to Come Together to Build Homes with Habitat for Humanity Greater Ottawa

 This year’s team will assist with the construction of the Phase II homes at Habitat GO’s Leacross Landing site.
 The Orleans development is Habitat GO’s largest undertaking to date, and will consist of 16 townhomes upon its completion in 2019.

 The first-ever Veteran Build Day was held in November 2017 and attracted more than 25 veterans and active-duty military to help build four homes.
 Habitat GO is also a proud partner of Wounded Warriors Canada, a national mental health charity whose mission is to honour and support our ill and injured Canadian Armed Forces members, Veterans, First Responders and their families.

-For more information or to arrange an interview please contact:
+For more information, please contact: